Like email, but end-to-end encrypted, spam-free, phishing-free and works without the Internet too

 And because we're the team behind Awala, a secondary goal is to contribute to its adoption by offering one the first native apps.
 We hope that this will, in turn, showcase the benefits of Awala and help us improve it based on first-hand experience with a real-world service.

-We expect to build a working proof of concept of Letro on Android by April/May 2021, so stay tuned!
+We expect to build a working proof of concept of Letro on Android in mid 2021, so stay tuned!

 "Letro" is an Ido word which translates to "letter" (as in mail).
 It's pronounced LEH-troh, with a trilled "R" like in Spanish.